Maintenance and Migration

 with your new Hosted Form.io project name (found in the API url), as well as the API key that was created in the second step above.

-This will then ask you to log into the local Form.io server (which can be provided within the Admin resource), and then after it authenticates, it will export the project and deploy that project to the Form.io hosted form.
+This will require logging into Form.io server (which can be provided within the Admin resource).
+After it authenticates, it will export the project and deploy that project to the Form.io hosted form.

 While there are several major changes with the 9.0.0 release, one of the primary goals for this release is to maintain an easy upgrade path from 8.x versions.
 There are several important points that have been implemented with the 9.0.0 release to ensure that the migration from 8.0.0 is a quick and easy transition.